Where To Get The Best Grilled Cheese In Every State

 Grilled Cheese is considered by many to be one of the greatest culinary inventions ever created.
 Now, Delish has ensured that fans of the esteemed sandwich can try the best of the best by determining the best grilled cheese sandwiches in each and every state.

-Food historians believe that the modern version of the grilled cheese first was created in the 1920s, after sliced bread and American cheese were mass-produced, according to The Food Timeline.
+Food historians believe that the modern version of the grilled cheese was first created in the 1920s, after sliced bread and American cheese were mass-produced, according to The Food Timeline.
 During the Great Depression, an open-faced grilled cheese, known as the cheese dream, grew in popularity, per Rocky Mountain News.
 In World War II, U.S. government cookbooks readily mentioned how to broil “American cheese filling sandwiches” for the troops, also via The Food Timeline.

-In the number of grilled cheese sandwiches featured, some are the classic combination of bread and cheese, while others are more creative takes on the classic.
+In the number of grilled cheese sandwiches featured here, some are the classic combination of bread and cheese, while others are more creative takes on the classic.

 Some have savory fillings, like duck confit or the popular pulled pork option.
-At the The Grilled Cheese & Crab Cake Co. in South Carolina, the famous sandwich can even be made with lobster tails or crabcakes.
+At The Grilled Cheese & Crab Cake Co. in South Carolina, the famous sandwich can even be made with lobster tails or crabcakes.

-Other grilled cheeses featured sweet additions, like The Eagle OTR in Cincinatti.
+Other grilled cheeses featured sweet additions, like The Eagle OTR in Cincinnati.
 The sandwich is made with apricot preserves and Granny Smith apples.
 The sandwich at Café Muse in Michigan uses a hint of honey, which caused it to be named by Reader’s Digest as “one of the perfect grilled cheese sandwiches in America.”

 Some restaurants featured grilled cheeses that played on different themes.
-For example, Oklahoma’s features a Thanksgiving twist, with turkey, stuffing, and cranberries involved in the cheesy goodness.
+For example, Oklahoma’s features a Thanksgiving twist, with turkey, stuffing, and cranberries infused in the cheesy goodness.
 Meanwhile, Food For Thought in Virginia had a menu of grilled cheese sandwiches that were inspired by different regions in the United States.
-For those desiring experimentation, Mountain Sun Pub & Brewer in Colorado optioned for a customized sandwich that has additions chosen by the diner.
+For those desiring to experiment, Mountain Sun Pub & Brewer in Colorado optioned for a customized sandwich that has additions chosen by the diner.

-So, for those in need of some of goodness, here is the list.
+So, for those in need of some of cheesy goodness, here is the list.

 Alabama: